TheRandomLabs/RandomPatches/README.md

 RandomPatches fixes this issue.
 Thanks to [Fuzs_](https://www.curseforge.com/members/fuzs_) for finding this fix!

+### Key bindings

+RandomPatches makes the following key bindings configurable in the controls screen:

+* Toggle Narrator
+* Pause
+  * This is only for pausing and unpausing the game; the Escape key is still used to close GUI screens.
+* Toggle GUI
+* Toggle Debug Info
+  * The F3 key is still used for F3 actions.

+RandomPatches also makes standalone modifier keys not conflict with key combinations with that modifier key, which seems to be intended Forge behavior.

 ### Window title and icon

 By default, RandomPatches removes the annoying `*` in the Minecraft window title that indicates